highchair/artinruins-com/property-img/_To-DO.md

 * https://www.loc.gov/pictures/item/ri0447.photos.381370p/resource/

 # Grove Street School
-* Find the source of the demolition photos
+* Find the source of the interior photos — Charles Heganam Architects

 # Hartford Avenue apartments
 * Find Micheal Tucker Terzian's photo of the demolition

+# Kinsley Park
++ Research this place, another athletic field owned and run by the guy that started the Cyclodrome.
+Mentioned in the essay.

 # Poirier's Diner / El Faro / West Side Diner
 * More photos and some history here: http://61thriftpower.com/back.shtml